 Karim: I would not have written The Pencil had it not been for a poetry teacher I had at the age of 7 in England, by the name of Mr. Baird.

-Olivia: I thought you were born in Africa, like Allan Schwarz?
+Olivia: I thought you were born in Africa?

 Olivia: Tell me about the school you attended in London?

-Karim: Yes, I got to see Terese dance with all these ballet legends when she and I were at Martha Graham Dance Studio in the 1980′s.
-Exactly right Olivia: As an interview subject Terese was “incredibly inspiring” and yes, she was “fascinating” and “accomplished” – and that was precisely the problem…
+Karim: Yes, I got to see Terese dance with all these ballet legends when she and I were at Martha Graham Dance Studio in the 1980’s.
+Exactly right Olivia: As an interview subject Terese was incredibly inspiring and yes, she is fascinating and accomplished and that was precisely the problem…

 Olivia: The problem in what way?

 Karim: The problem with needing to be challenged as a writer.
-You see, when a writer has a fascinating subject to feature you can feel a little fraudulent because you are relying on the powerful subject matter – in this case the magnificent Terese – to tell your story for you.
-I had just had two such interviews in succession: The interview previous to Terese was with Janet Echelman who I had also known in the late 1980′s when we were classmates at Harvard.
+You see, when a writer has a fascinating subject to feature you can feel a little fraudulent because you are relying on the powerful subject matter in this case the magnificent Terese to tell your story for you.
+I had just had two such interviews in succession: previous to Terese I had conducted an interview with Janet Echelman who I had also known in the late 1980’s when we were classmates at Harvard.
 What Janet and Terese both have in common is that they are extravagantly talented and abundantly accomplished and prolific.
 In a way, that presents a creative handicap when I write about them because I can’t go wrong.
 I cannot fail.
 Even if I write a really bad article lots of people will still read it because the subject matter is so compelling.